martgnz/journocoders-geogrid/README.md

 If you have some experience with JavaScript this part will be way easier.
 Be wary that the code is written in [ES2015](https://developers.google.com/web/shows/ttt/series-2/es2015).

 There's two HTML files.
-The one we will use, `index.html` is heavily commented and contains a basic skeleton that creates a container for our map.
-The other, `index-completed.html`, contains the finished map with minimal annotation.
+The one we will use, `index.html` is heavily commented and contains a basic skeleton with a container.
+The other, `index-completed.html`, has the finished map with minimal annotation.

 I won't reference basic HTML or JavaScript because it would make the tutorial too long.
 You can do a [MDN guide](https://developer.mozilla.org/en-US/docs/Learn/HTML) if you're completely lost.